This is one view of trees in the city…

 Many thanks to Jason Pomerantz for the 1st, 2nd and 4th photos.
 Thanks to Alex for sharing his illustration!

 Third photo: Wikipedia

 This article was posted on Thursday, October 21st, 2010 at 10:40 pm and is filed under Arts and Crafts, English, Illustrations, Kids Drawings, Languages, Poems, Poems about the City, Poetry.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.